tomeshnet/toronto-community-network-docs/src/network/standards-hostname.md

 A network node with hostname of sn1a1 running airmax-ac protocol would be `tomesh-airmaxac-sn1a1`

-a node with running 80211s would be
+A node with running 80211s would be
 `tomesh-80211s`